Skip to content

 Safe Food for Canadians Regulations

-Many larger breweries with automated process controls have the ability to manage and track inventory from start to finish.
-Ingredients such as malt, hops, and yeast arrive at the brewery and are received by an operator.
-The resulting batches of beer and other beverages are given unique batch records.
+Many larger breweries with automated process controls have the advantage of tracking inventory and production from start to finish.
+For example, ingredients like malt, hops, and yeast arrive at the brewery, and an operator logs them into a tracking system.
+Each batch of beer is assigned a unique batch record, enabling efficient traceability.

 Figure 1 - Basic Traceability Requirements